lcmd-epfl/FORMED_ML/README.md

 # FORMED_ML
 Machine learning models for the FORMED database and downstream tasks, and cross coupling tool.

 All the raw data associated with this project can be found in the corresponding [Materials Cloud record](https://doi.org/10.24435/materialscloud:j6-e2), including interactive visualization.
+Notably, all labels and xyz files containing molecular 3D structure are available there.

 # Installation

 We provide a conda environment file `environment.yaml` to install all requirements with conda into a conda environnment called `FORMED`.
+The `FORMED` environment can be used to run all provided scripts and notebooks in this repository.

-Run as `conda env create -f environment.yaml` and activate as `conda activate FORMED`.
+Use the environment file by running `conda env create -f environment.yaml` and activate the environment with `conda activate FORMED`.

 # Content
 1. `crosscoupler` contains the source code and example of the cross-coupling tool, which can find suitable unique sp2 carbons in molecules and generate coupling products.
 The code is given as a jupyer notebook.
 To run the jupyter notebook you need to provide the conda environment `FORMED` (vide supra) by running `python -m ipykernel install --user --name=FORMED`.
 After that, you should be able to run the jupyter notebook normally by selecting the `FORMED` environment as kernel.
 Example inputs are provided and pre-filled.